Corporate English

 Ways to tell them apart:

-Both words refer to the same flying vehicle, just regional spelling preferences.
+Both words refer to the same flying vehicle, so choose based on your audience's location or preference.

 When to use aeroplane: